Thoughts on air travel between Denver and Japan

 by flying in a day or two early.
 If your schedule can accomidate

-that, you should definitely examine that option.
+that, and you're comfortable doing it, you should definitely examine that option.

 so they start in Hiroshima. ("some_gateway" means some US west